zibetnu/discourse-quiz/README.md

 # Discourse Quiz

-The discourse-quiz plugin adds support for quizzes to your Discourse site.
+Add quizzes to your Discourse site.

 A quiz is similar to a poll, but with multiple questions and correct answers.